Speaking of right-wingers who've been in the news recently, it's time to talk about former Conservative MP Harvey Proctor.

 It is true that the actual offence that Proctor pleaded guilty to back in 1987 has gone – indeed it is now possible to have it removed from one's criminal record – but it is not true to say that what he did then would now be legal..It's also not true to say – as some of his supporters have – that thinking they were above the age of the consent would have been a defence then if he had been sexual with women: that … Continue reading

 .. because at the same time the Sexual Offences Act 2003 removed gross indecency as an offence, it also said created a new offence – if someone "intentionally obtains for himself the sexual services of another person" and "before obtaining those services, he has made or promised payment for those services" (directly or indirectly) and that person is under 18.

 It's section 47, Paying for sexual services of a child, and it happens that at least one of the young men Proctor paid for their sexual services was 17.

 That wasn't an offence back then, but how much of a good reputation would someone with a history of racism whose behaviour included what's now paying for the sexual services of a child have, I wonder?

-In any case, for "Intercourse with girl between thirteen and sixteen", the defence of reasonable belief that a woman was at least 16 only applied to men under the age of 24, and Proctor was 40 in 1987.
+In any case, for "Intercourse with girl between thirteen and sixteen", the defence of reasonable belief that a woman was at least 16 only applied to men under the age of 24 (hence being known as 'the young man's defence') and Proctor was 40 in 1987.

 Given that he was reported to have a strict upper age limit of 25 for the young men he bought sexual services from and expected role-playing of being schoolboys, it'd have been a hard job to convince a court that he did reasonably believe they were all actually above 21 anyway.